bintangfjulio/electronic_category_flatclassification/README.md

 ```
 python main.py --method= ...
 ```
-There are three method options for run main.py: flat, level, section <br> <br>
+There are three method options for run main.py: flat, level, section <br>

 Flat: Training model with only lowest level class as multiclass classification <br>
 Level: Training model each level and transfer the parameters to lower level <br>